Complementary and Alternative Healing University click here for Home Page

 energy, which spares glucose.
 A deficiency may affect the myelin covering of the nerves.
 Recent studies indicate that valine, as well as leucine and isoleucine, may be effective in treating or reversing hepatic encephalopathy or alcohol

 related brain damage.
 It may also be useful in degenerative neurological conditions.
-Main food sources of valine are soy flour, raw brown rice, cottage cheese, fish, beef, lamb, chicken, almonds, brazil nuts cashews, peanuts, sesame seed,
+Main food sources of valine are soy flour, raw brown rice, cottage cheese, fish, beef, lamb, chicken, almonds, brazil nuts cashews, peanuts, sesame seed,lentils, chickpeas and mushrooms.

 Source:OMD